jordandouglas/IndelDollo/README.md

 # IndelDollo

-Insertions and deletions through a stochastic Dollo process.
-Package is still under development and has not yet been published.

 An intuitive total-evidence method for combining sequence and structural information in a phylogenetic analysis.
+This package is still in pre-release and has not yet been published.

-BEAST 2 implementation of a stochastic dollo model where sequence elements are acquired with an acquisition rate, and then mutate down a tree under standard substitution models.
+BEAST 2 implementation of a stochastic Dollo model where sequence elements are acquired with an acquisition rate, and then mutate down a tree under standard substitution models.
 The elements can be irreversibly deleted with a loss rate.
+This model is suitable for biological and linguistic data, and was adapated from the stochastic Dollo model by Nicholls and Gray 2008.